infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ### Post status security

 When setting the `post_status` to anything other than `public` always add `'perm' => 'readable'` argument.
-This is due to a possible information disclosure vulnerability that you can read more about here: [WP_Query docs](https://developer.wordpress.org/reference/classes/wp_query/#comment-2378).
+This is due to a possible information disclosure vulnerability which you can read more about here: [WP_Query docs](https://developer.wordpress.org/reference/classes/wp_query/#comment-2378).

 ## Functional programming